RajatKumarJangid/Interface-Ideaal-2345/README.md

 <img src="https://github.com/RajatKumarJangid/Interface-Ideaal-2345/blob/main/client/images/EZDocsHomePage.PNG" alt="Home page image"></img>

 ## Introduction
 EZDocs is an online docs application where you can create docs and collaborate with your friends and collegues.
+An integrated chat option so that you can connect with your partners and have a connection while collaborating.

 ## Project Type
 Fullstack